nsg/tunnel/README.md

 ## Install

-I use the build services at [build.snapcraft.io](https://build.snapcraft.io/user/nsg/tunnel) to build this snap.
+The get the latest stable version, type `snap install tunnel`.
 Master of this repository is published to the edge channel.
 Try it with `snap install --edge tunnel`.

-The get the latest stable version, type `snap install tunnel`.

 ## Why tunnel and not just tinc?